truechain/TIPs/tip-1.md

 ## Create

-When a user creates a new transaction, he can set the field `Payer`,`PV`,`PR`,`PS` nil, or set a payer address if he wants others pay the gas.
+When a user creates a new transaction, he can set fields `Payer`,`PV`,`PR`,`PS` nil, or set a payer address if he wants others pay the gas.
 The sender signs the transaction with these fields:
 - AccountNonce
 - GasPrice